 It is typical for researchers concerned with aviation safety to educate themselves in the problem area by studying accident and incident reports.
 As providers of field data, both of these are extremely informative resources with high face validity.
 Accident investigations are particularly valuable because the cockpit voice recorder (CVR) as well as air traffic control tapes provide raw voice data which can be analyzed in a variety of ways.
 Talks by Veronneau (1995), and Brenner, Mayer & Cash (1995) will address these issues later.
 (Also see papers by Predmore (1991), and Helmreich (1994) in the Appendix of related publications.)
 By their very nature, accident analyses are case studies which are limited in number, but allow in-depth treatment.
-In contrast, incident reports rarely allow deep analysis, but they provide a complementary resource because of the large number and wide variety of cases represented.
+In contrast, incident reports rarely allow deep analysis, but they provide a complementary resource because of the large number and wide variety of cases repreyears) were found to be related to communication problems.

-The Aviation Safety Reporting System (ASRS), described earlier, is an example of a large-scale incident database.
-As mentioned, approximately 70% of the first 28,000 reports received (during the first 5 years) were found to be related to communication problems.
 Because these incident reports represent many locations, many companies, a great variety of equipment and work conditions, the database provides a system-wide perspective on communication issues.
 On the other hand, the data is limited because it is difficult to ensure that the data has been collected in a standard way.
-Because these are vokintary self-reports, the data is already "interpreted" to some extent, and may represent biased perspectives.
-Nevertheless, as described earlier in Connell's presentation (Connell, 1995), the ASRS database has been very useful in identifving pilot communication errors, air traffic controller (ATC) communication errors, as well as insight into the pilot-ATC communication process (e.g., hearback-readback problems).
+Because these are voluntary self-reports, the data is already "interpreted" to some extent, and may represent biased perspectives.
+Nevertheless, as described earlier in Connell's presentation (Connell.
+1995), the ASRS database has been very useful in identifying pilot communication errors, air traffic controller (ATC) communication errors, as well as insight into the pilot-ATC communication process (e.g., hearback-readback problems).